fossas/fossa-cli/README.md

 ### Installing manually

-You can install Spectrometer releases manually by downloading the latest release from [GitHub Releases](https://github.com/fossas/spectrometer/releases) and extracting the binary to your `$PATH`.
+You can install fossa-cli releases manually by downloading the latest release from [GitHub Releases](https://github.com/fossas/fossa-cli/releases) and extracting the binary to your `$PATH`.

 ## Getting Started